-The Oklahoma Literary Arts Festival offers for high school students and teachers a series of workshops provided by members of the ECU English faculty and guest artists (from 9:00-11:50 a.m.) as well as the general session (from 12:00-1:00 p.m.).
+The Oklahoma Literary Arts Festival offers high school students and teachers a chance to learn about literacy by engaging in break out sessions after watching War Horse.
+The sessions will be by members of the ECU English faculty and students.
+A pizza lunch will be provided.
 Space is limited during these sessions so early registration is encouraged.
-Check out the links for Registration and Sessions above for festival details.
+Registration by Oct.
+30 is $15 per student; cost is $20 per student after Oct.
+30. See the links for Registration and Sessions above for festival details.

 For more information, please contact Ms. Jennifer Dorsey at 580-559-5439.